hridoy1335/End-to-End-Machine-Learning-Concept-Testing/README.md

 # 29-05-2025 workflow
-1. setup the custuom exception file to handle the error to fix the issuses.
+1. setup the custom exception file to handle the error to fix the issuses.
+2. setup the custom logger file to check where error is occur.